mmontalbo/grim_rust/README.md

 drifts out of sync with downstream consumers.

 Experimental Lua execution is available via `--run-lua`.
-This spins up an embedded `mlua` interpreter, wires a minimal `EngineContext` through the existing boot analysis APIs, and records actor/set mutations as the scripts run.
+This spins up an embedded `mlua` interpreter, wires a minimal `EngineContext` through the shared analysis APIs, and now lets the stock `_actors` and `_objects` scaffolding run in place.
+The host registers actors with stable handles, mirrors Manny's boot-time set switches, and records actor/object mutations as the scripts execute.
-Verbose runs (`--run-lua --verbose`) echo every loaded script plus the engine-side events (actor selection, Manny's position/costume changes, inventory mutations).
-The host currently skips legacy scaffolding such as `setfallback.lua` and `_actors.lua` until the matching Rust services land, so expect the mode to bail out once the menu boot scripts request functionality we have not reimplemented yet.
-The summary still captures the state we do manage to mutate—active set, queued scripts, Manny's transforms—so we can diff real Lua behaviour against the static analysis when filling in the missing services.
+Verbose runs (`--run-lua --verbose`) echo each loaded script plus the engine-side events (actor selection, Manny's position/costume changes, object state updates, inventory mutations).
+The mode still stubs the broader boot scaffolding—`_colors`, `_sfx`, `_controls`, and menu helpers—so expect it to pause once those bindings are required, but Manny's Office now boots using the real object tables emitted by `_objects.lua`.
+The runtime summary captures the state we do manage to mutate—active set, queued scripts, Manny's transforms, inventory contents—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest